Trevor’s Birding

 Constant delight

 Being a birder this abundance brings a constant delight.
 There is always something happening.
 There is always something to look at.
 There is always something calling.
 There is constant activity.
-Near our front door we have a beautiful little Eremophila bush, an Australian native.
+Near our front door we have a beautiful little Eremophila maculata bush (compact form), an Australian native.
 When in flower this little bush, which is not yet half a metre high, is covered in the most delightful wine-red flowers.
 Sometimes the ground below is covered with partly chewed bits of the flowers.
 Now we know the culprit, the Mallee Ringneck Parrot.
 We caught him in the act – and on the camera (see below).

 Mallee Ringneck Parrot